Chavurah: History

 Apart from some tentative articles in Response and other Jewish student magazines, the early chavurot attracted little attention in the wider North American Jewish community.
 Then, in 1973, Michael and Sharon Strassfeld released The Jewish Catalog: A Do-It-Yourself Kit.
 Patterned after the recently published counter-culture Whole Earth Catalog, the book served both as a basic reference on Judaism and American Jewish life, as well as a playful compendium of Jewish crafts, recipes, meditational practices, and political action ideas, all aimed at disaffected young Jewish adults.
 The Jewish Catalog became one of the best-selling books in American Jewish history to that date and spawned two sequels.
 A much more widespread chavurah movement soon emerged, including self-governing chavurot within Reform, Conservative and Reconstructionist synagogues.
 In 1989, Riv-Ellen Prell published Prayer & Community: The Havurah in American Judaism to unpack why otherwise fully secularized Jews in the 1970s while rejecting their parents' Judaism nonetheless sought a tradition-based prayer experience.

+In 1980, a networking organization called The National Havurah Committee (NHC) was founded in North America, to facilitate and promote the activities of havurah communities.
+The NHC provides resources and support to havurah groups and also organizes a week-long learning and community event called Summer Institute.

+Orthodox Judaism

+"Mishmar" Chaburah at a Torah High School in Memphis.

+Some Orthodox yeshivot - such as Beth Medrash Govoha, Ner Yisroel and Kollel Etz Chaim - organize Torah study at senior levels along lines similar to the above.

+Here, the members of the "chaburah", as the word is pronounced among Ashkenazim, all focus on the same specific area of Torah study; usually proceeding together through a Talmudic tractate or order of Shulchan Aruch, and often a particular Mussar work, led by a senior member of the Kollel.
+This is in distinction to the usual shiur format, i.e. a lecture based discursive-review.